 Unlike cotton or sateen, linen isn’t cool to the touch; rather, it’s airy and porous.
 It won’t feel chilled when you slip into bed, but, instead of waking up in a pool of sweat from heat-locking fabrics, you’ll stay fully temperature-controlled throughout the night.
 It just allows the body to breathe.
 That might seem like a nonissue come the winter months, but it’s a blessing with the heater blasting.
 Plus, as someone who hates the cold, it’s far more enjoyable to get into a bed that’s already room temperature.
 While I’ve heard that people opposed to the fabric take issue with its coarseness, these sheets are exactly the opposite.
 Yes, you feel the texture in a way that you wouldn’t with ultrasmooth percale and Egyptian cotton, but the Belgian flax here is stonewashed for an immediately worn-in feel that only gets softer over time and with each wash.
 It’s so cozy, so soft, that you’re more likely to find little puffs of rogue linen stuck on your hair or in your beard than feel coarse strands poking you in the night.
 In fact, I’ve never once felt anything even remotely coarse from these sheets, ever.

-They were sold out for a while, so we had to wait to sing their praises, but just last Friday they came back in stock and I’m ready to finally tell you: Buy these before they sell out again.
-Lucky you, Brooklinen also started their Black Friday sale last Friday, so you can get these for cheaper than you ever could’ve before.
+They were sold out for a while, so we had to wait to sing their praises, but they came back in stock and I’m ready to finally tell you: Buy these before they sell out again.
+Right now everything at Brooklinen is on sale too — spend more than $250 to get 10 percent off, more than $350 to get 15 percent off, and more than $450 to get 20 percent off.

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best women’s jeans, rolling luggage, pillows for side sleepers, ultra-flattering pants, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.